The Proton VPN Linux app officially supports Mint 20+.

-1. Download our repo setup package
+1. Download our repository setup package

 2. Install the Proton VPN repository

 Double-click the downloaded DEB file.
 Your default package manager will now install our repository.

 The following command updates the list of available packages and their versions.
 Doing this allows you to install the Proton VPN App.
 Open Terminal and enter:

 sudo apt-get install protonvpn

 The Proton VPN Linux app is now installed and can be run from your application launcher menu.

 If you wish, you can install the Linux app system tray icon.
 This shows your connection status and allows you to easily Quick Connect or Disconnect without opening the main Proton VPN window.

 To install the system tray icon, open Terminal and run: